si74/dickdrumpf/README.md

-# dicktrump
+# dictrump
-chrome extension to replace all images of donald trump with dickbutt.
+chrome extension to replace all images of donald trump with dicbutt.